phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 | [Matplotlib](https://matplotlib.org/users/installing.html) | 3.0+ | `pip list | grep matplotlib` |
 | [Colorspace](https://python-colorspace.readthedocs.io/en/latest/installation.html) or with [pip](https://pypi.org/project/colorspace/)| any | `pip list | grep colorspace`|

-## Modeling standard random walk at a cellular level
+## Converting a run-and-tumble model to a random walk simulation

-Our model will be based on observations from BNG simulation and *E. coli* biology.
+Our model will be based on observations from our BioNetGen simulation and known biology of *E. coli*.
+We summarize this simulation, discussed in the main text, as follows.

-Ingredients and simplifying assumptions of the model:
-1. Run.
-The duration of run follows an exponential distrubtion with mean equals to the background run duration `time_exp`.
+1. **Run.** The duration of run follows an exponential distribution with mean equal to the background run duration `time_exp`.
-2. Tumble.
-The duration of cell tumble follows an exponential distribution with mean 0.1s.
+2. **Tumble.** The duration of cell tumble follows an exponential distribution with mean 0.1s.
 When it tumbles, we assume it only changes the orientation for the next run but doesn't move in space.
-The degree of reorientation follows uniform distribution from 0° to 360°.
+The degree of reorientation is a random number sampled uniformly between 0° and 360°.
-3. Gradient.
-We model an exponential gradient centered at [1500, 1500] with a concentration of 10<sup>8</sup>.
-All cells start at [0, 0], which has a concentration of 10<sup>2</sup>.
-The receptors saturate at a concentration of 10<sup>8</sup>.
-4. Performance.
-The closer to the center of the gradient the better.
+3. **Gradient.** We model an exponential gradient with a goal (1500, 1500) having a concentration of 10<sup>8</sup>.
+All cells start at the origin (0, 0), which has a concentration of 10<sup>2</sup>.
+The ligand concentration at a point (*x*, *y*) is given by *L*(*x*, *y*) = 100 · 10<sup>8 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal; in this case, *D* is approximately equal to 2121.32.

-First import all dependencies.
+First, we will import all packages needed.

 ~~~ python
 import numpy as np